-Shippensburg University respects the principle of the separation of church and state, while promoting and encouraging a climate of dignity where individuals are not discriminated against or treated differently because of their religion or national origin.
+Shippensburg University respects the principle of the separation of church and state, while promoting and encouraging a climate of dignity where individuals are not discriminated against or treated differently because of their religion or beliefs.

-To foster and advance the precepts of an inclusive environment, students desiring to participate in the religious observances of their particular faiths, creeds, or beliefs will be granted an excused absence from scheduled classes.
+To foster and advance the precepts of an inclusive environment, students desiring to participate in the religious observances of their particular faith, creed, or belief will be granted an excused absence from scheduled classes.
 Faculty will make appropriate accommodations for the excused absence(s), and students will be accountable for the material covered in class.
-Each academic semester students will be required to provide their faculty with the dates (in writing) of scheduled religious observances.